n8n-io/n8n-docs/docs/hosting/scaling/execution-data.md

 ```

 !!! note "SQLite"
 	If you run n8n using the default SQLite database, the disk space of any pruned data isn't automatically freed up but rather reused for future executions data.
-To free up this space configure the `DB_SQLITE_VACUUM_ON_STARTUP` [environment variable](/hosting/environment-variables/environment-variables/#sqlite){:target=_blank .external-link} or manually run the [VACUUM](https://www.sqlite.org/lang_vacuum.html){:target=_blank .external-link} operation.
+To free up this space configure the `DB_SQLITE_VACUUM_ON_STARTUP` [environment variable](/hosting/environment-variables/environment-variables/#sqlite) or manually run the [VACUUM](https://www.sqlite.org/lang_vacuum.html){:target=_blank .external-link} operation.